 After working for recruitment firms in the UK, Adam Woolley decided to take his career stateside, joining Robert Walters New York in 2017 as an executive recruiter.
-We talk to Adam about how he got started in recruitment, the benefits of working for a global organization and what he enjoys most about his career:
+We talked to Adam about how he got started in recruitment, the benefits of working for a global organization and what he enjoys most about his career

 I initially started my career in sales but I knew others who worked in recruitment – in fact, both my brother and sister work in the recruitment industry.
 Seeing the variety that a recruitment role offers is what attracted me to making the switch.
 I liked how you could be speaking to a c-level marketer in a global company one day and then helping a small start-up to build out their team the next.